knallbumm/laufsteg/README.md

 - [React](React)
 - [Vue](Vue)

-If you want to use Laufband without any framework, or want to write an adapter on your own, you only have to do two simple things:
+If you want to use laufsteg without any framework, or want to write an adapter on your own, you only have to do two simple things:

 ### 1. Use this DOM Structure